-Christine is a member of the Steering Committee of the Qld Statewide Dementia Clinical Network, and, until recently, a Consumer Member of Caboolture Hospital Clinical Council from 2015-2016.
-She has also been appointed to the Cognitive Impairment Advisory Group of the Australian Commission on Safety and Quality in Health Care.
-Christine also was a member of the Alzheimer’s Australia Consumer Dementia Research Network from 2010 – 2015.
+Christine was a member of the Steering Committee of the Qld Statewide Dementia Clinical Network, and, until recently, a Consumer Member of Caboolture Hospital Clinical Council from 2015-2016.
+She was also a member of the Cognitive Impairment Advisory Group of the Australian Commission on Safety and Quality in Health Care, as well as a member of the Alzheimer’s Australia Consumer Dementia Research Network from 2010 – 2015.
 As a representative of this network she was appointed to the Scientific Panel of the Alzheimer’s Australia Research Foundation in 2014.
-Through this work, Christine was once again involved in research proposal assessments and decision making, as she was before her diagnosis.
+Through this work, Christine was once again involved in research proposal assessments and decision making, as she had been before her diagnosis.

 Below is a high-resolution MRI scan, taken by Neuroscience Research Australia, in Sydney in September 2011.
 The comparison of an age-matched normal is on the right, to show how much damage there is to Christine’s brain, which is on the left.

 Click to view Christine’s video MRI July 2014